 The best orientation for solar panels depends on the hemisphere and location.
 Homeowners may maximize their solar energy production and save their energy costs by selecting the best orientation and tilt angle for their area.

 One critical element that influences solar panel efficiency is the ideal tilt angle.
-The angle at that solar panels are positioned on a surface concerning horizontally is referred to as the tilt angle.
+The angle at which solar panels are positioned on a surface horizontally is referred to as the tilt angle.

 Depending on the region, the ideal tilt angle can have a big influence on how much electricity a solar panel system produces.